Gallery 133

 Artist Profile

-Adriana Molea started her artistic career building a vision under the influence of iconic Byzantine art, which was acquired throughout her student years as an artist and restorer, enriched by the lessons of Gustav Klimt and Friedensreich Hundertwasser.
+Adriana Molea started her artistic career by building a vision under the influence of iconic Byzantine art, which she acquired throughout her student years as an artist and restorer, enriched by the lessons of Gustav Klimt and Friedensreich Hundertwasser.
 Molea’s paintings have a direct visual and symbolic side, built around a conceptual inner message and surfacing through the voluptuous display of textures, signs, and structures.

 Artist Statement